 This, however, becomes a much bigger issue when the employees work from home.
-Such employees can feel isolated and even depressed, so it is particularly important to support such employees.
-Here’s how to keep employees happy and engaged while they are working from home.
+Such employees can feel isolated and depressed, so it is important to support them.
+Here’s how to keep employees happy and engaged while working from home.

 First and foremost, you will probably use virtual meetings for much of your communication.
 But instead of only hosting such meetings to discuss professional matters, you should also consider hosting casual virtual meetings.

 Casual meetings will help you get to know your employees better while also providing opportunities for employees to bond with each other.
 And when you have a cohesive team that can work as a team, you will be able to tackle almost any project.